Skip Navigation

 Exhibitor Integrity

 Integrity is a key part of the market animal project.
-The strong support that the Calumet County agricultural business community has shown for the project over the years would quickly be jeopardized if exhibitors and their parents resort to unethical or even questionable practices.
-Misuse of feed additives, not following withholding requirements with antibiotics, falsifying animal IDs, etc., have no place in the market animal project.
+The strong support that the Calumet County agricultural business community has shown for the project over the years would quickly be jeopardized if exhibitors or their parents resort to unethical or even questionable practices.
+Misuse of feed additives, not following withholding requirements with antibiotics, falsifying animal IDs, animal abuse, etc., have no place in the market animal project.

 Perhaps the most important element of integrity relating to market animal projects is simply doing a good job of caring for your animal each and every day.
 Making sure your animal is comfortable, healthy, and well-fed is crucial, not only from an ethical standpoint, but goes a long way to insuring success in the show ring as well!